 3. Use Car Wax On The Litter Box

 You may already have wax for the car and now it has another use.
-Use it as you would on the car, apply the product and buff with a clean cloth to a shine.
+Apply the product as you would on the car; apply the product and buff with a clean cloth to a shine.

-The good things about this method is that you can just give the box a bit of a top up polish as needed.
+The good thing about this method is that you can just give the box a bit of a top-up polish as needed.
 With hooded litter boxes, it will be necessary to remove the hood to access and polish the lower half of the litter box.

-If so desired, after the wax application, add the non stick cooking spray followed by a sprinkling of baking soda.
+If so desired, after the wax application, add the non-stick cooking spray followed by a sprinkling of baking soda.
+Now we’re talking!

 Now that is three products you have used in another way other than the intended.
 Brilliant!

 Have you ever thought of making your own cat litter?
-It can be done quite easily and you may save money at the same time.
-Also, it is just good to know information for those times when you plain run out of litter.
+It can be done quite easily, and you may save money at the same time.
+Also, it is just good to have information for those times when you plain run out of cat litter.

 Other Ways To Improve The Non Stickability Of A Litter Box